Benchmarking neural Lyapunov methods

 representing each state; not used whendynamics isa ODESystem

-, then the symbols fromdynamics
+(in that case, the symbols fromdynamics

-are used; ifdynamics isa ODEFunction
+are used); ifdynamics

-, symbols stored there are used, unless overridden here; if not provided here and cannot be inferred,[:state1, :state2, ...]
+, the symbols stored there are used, unless overridden here; if not provided here and cannot be inferred,[:state1, :state2, ...]

 will be used.parameter_syms